Ed. Note: Updated January 15, 2019!

 The all-time money list is one of the more common ways that poker players and fans determine who is the best.
 While this certainly isn’t the only way to gauge how good a poker player is, lifetime tournament earnings certainly can tell us a lot about a poker player’s skill.
-Sure, some poker players near the top of the all-time earnings list have only had one huge score (see also: Gold, Jamie), but when we look at the top names on the all-time money list, it’s quite literally a who’s who of poker.
+Sure, some poker players in the top 100 of the all-time earnings list have only had one huge score (see also: Gold, Jamie), but when we look at the top names on the all-time money list, it’s quite literally a who’s who of poker.

-If you fantasize about some day perhaps making it onto the all-time poker money list and are looking to start your journey towards the top, it might be best to first test the waters online and build yourself a bankroll online, so you should look for a good poker bonus code and grab a sign-up bonus as well if one’s available at a reputable site.
+If you fantasize about some day perhaps making it on to the all-time poker money list and are looking to start your journey towards the top, it might be best to first test the waters online and build yourself a bankroll online, so you should look for a good poker bonus code and grab a sign-up bonus as well if one’s available at a reputable site.

 In the meantime, we’ll take a snapshot at the top five players on the all-time money list and a brief look at how they got there.
 Of course, we’ve got to add the caveat that with so many high buy-in events taking place throughout the calendar year, amounts won and place/spot on the list are constantly in flux.

-Daniel Negreanu – Lifetime Earnings: $32,887,949
+Daniel Negreanu – Lifetime Earnings: $39,830,195

 Negreanu has also capitalized on his popularity in the poker world.
 A staple for years on all the top poker TV shows, Negreanu also pumps out plenty of content of his own for fans to enjoy on YouTube as well as his Full Contact Poker blog and podcast.